evanx/component-validator/README.md

 }

 ```
-where these decorators should be used by the component supervisor to default and validate the `config` for this component.
+where these decorators must be used by the component supervisor to default and validate the `config` for this component.

+The specification and implementation of these decorators should be provided by the component supervisor implementation.

 #### Declaring config props